6 Types of Treatment for Psoriasis: What’s Best for You? | MyPsoriasisTeam

 2. Oral Medications

-Oral medications are prescribed for psoriatic arthritis, for cases of plaque psoriasis that cover a significant percentage of the skin, or when topical drugs fail to control plaque psoriasis.
-Some oral drugs prescribed for psoriatic disease are types of immunosuppressants, such as cyclosporine and sulfasalazine.
+Oral medications are prescribed for psoriatic arthritis, for plaque psoriasis that covers a significant percentage of the skin, or when topical drugs fail to control plaque psoriasis.

 3. Injected or Infused Medications